What can an SSAS pension invest in?

 - Gold: Members can invest in Investment Grade gold bullion (subject to conditions)

-- NS&I: National Savings and Investments, such as premium bonds considered to be a low risk and low return investment
+- NS&I: National Savings and Investments include premium bonds and are considered to be a low-risk and low-return investment

 - Commercial loans: This includes both secured and unsecured loans to UK limited companies.

-In closing; an SSAS is often a preferred choice for those looking to have increased flexibility and control over their pension funds due to the ability to decide exactly where there investment is focused.
-For this very reason and the fact that property investment is highly attractive in an SSAS, many people tend to move their pension funds from Self Invested Personal Pension (SIPP) schemes and company and personal pensions to an SSAS.
+In closing, a SSAS pension is often a preferred choice for those looking for increased flexibility and control over their pension funds, as members have the ability to decide exactly where they focus their investment.
+For this reason — along with the highly attractive nature of property investment with a SSAS — many people tend to move their pension funds from Self Invested Personal Pension (SIPP) schemes and company and personal pensions to a SSAS.

-WIth ONS studies showing that 79% of retired households with private pension income having a disposable income that is 1.6 times higher than those without private means of investing in a pension, the options for private pension plans are ever appealing.
+With ONS studies showing that 79% of retired households with private pension income have a disposable income 1.6 times higher than those without private means of investing in a pension, private pension plans are becoming increasingly appealing.

-If you are looking to achieve greater control over and growth from your existing or frozen pension accounts, an SSAS offers a solution.
-Its flexibility allows you to make multiple investments, whether you’re looking to invest in stocks and shares, property or gold.
+If you are looking to achieve greater control over and growth from your existing or frozen pension accounts, a SSAS offers a viable solution.
+Its flexibility allows you to make multiple investments, whether you’re looking to invest in stocks and shares, property, or gold.